Audi Brussels: Change from VW to Audi

 In 2006 the plant was producing approximately 200,000 cars annually, most of them Golfs.
 On 21 November 2006 news was revealed that the plant, by now known as “Volkswagen Vorst”, would lose Volkswagen Golf production ahead of 2009 when the current model would be replaced in the company's European line-up by the Volkswagen Golf Mk6.
 This would be accompanied by the loss of more than 3,500 jobs at the plant which at this time employed approximately 4,500 or 5,000 people.
 A few days later the company made public its intentions to compensate for the loss of the Golf by producing a yet to be announced small Audi at the Brussels plant.
 The manufacturer nevertheless made clear that giving the new Audi model to Vorst would be conditional on a 20% improvement in efficiency from the work force, involving moderation of pay, additional hours worked and greater work-place flexibility.
 The company would also require “public support” for the investment.

 A trades union demonstration in December 2006 was joined by between 15,000 and 25,000 people, and considerable political pressure was applied in defence of the auto-industry jobs involved.
 Sensitivities were already at a high pitch because of the acrimonious closure in 1997 of the Renault plant at Vilvoorde on the north side of Brussels.

 During the ensuing period of negotiation the name of the plant was changed to Audi Brussels, and focus switched to production of the Audi A1.

 2010 to present

 In 2010 the company planned to produce 50,000 Audi A1s with the number at least doubled in 2011.
 Despite the economic difficulties confronting the European auto industry in 2010, it was reported that the Audi A1 and the supportive approach of the Vorst plant workforce would guarantee 2,200 jobs for the ensuing six years.
-Towards the end of 2010 the Vorst plant produced its 7,000,000 car, which was, self-evidently, an Audi A1.
+Towards the end of 2010 the Vorst plant produced its 7,000,000th car.
 In the event, the plant produced “about 120,000” A1s in 2011.
 The plant was re-equipped from 2016 to produce the Audi e-tron from 2018.

+On 9 July 2024, Audi announced plans to dismiss up to 1410 (of 3000) employees in October 2024 and other 600 at the beginning of 2025.

+On 29 October 2024, the factory announced that it would close its doors on 28 February 2025, after failing to find a buyer.